An initiative to optimise the management, performance and use of the State’s assets

 Development of Guidelines and Support Material

-A quarterly asset management forum for NSW agencies to improve their capability, knowledge and practice
+A quarterly asset management forum for NSW agencies to improve their capability, knowledge and practices

-Infrastructure NSW has partnered with the Asset Management Council of Australia to establish a NSW Asset Management Community of Practice (AMCoP).
-The objective the AMCoP is to develop a shared understanding of good asset management and raise the maturity level across government, while supporting the implementation of the new asset management assurance framework.
+Infrastructure NSW has established the NSW Asset Management Community of Practice (AMCoP).
+The objective of the AMCoP is to develop a shared understanding of good asset management and raise the maturity level across government while supporting the implementation of the asset management assurance framework.

-The AMCoP has members across NSW Government and their commitment for this initiative is critical to lifting asset management capability across the State.
-Events are held quarterly and include guest speakers from industry and government showcasing leading practice.
+The AMCoP has members across NSW Government.
+Members’ continued involvement and commitment are critical to lifting asset management capability across the State.

 If you are interested in joining the Asset Management Community of Practice or would like further information, please contact email@example.com